Have you ever wondered if living in a storage unit was legal or not? Find out if you can hang out in a storage unit and spend the night.

 2. There are no windows or natural light.

 Natural light is an essential component of psychological well-being.
-People living in a storage unit could find themselves depressed, lethargic, and claustrophobic due to their living conditions.
+People living in a storage unit could find themselves depressed, lethargic, and claustrophobic due to their isolated living conditions.
 This lack of space and light can be especially detrimental to children.

 3. Storage units don’t have running water.